-There’s usually a clear cause for dry eye syndrome.
+There’s usually an underlying cause for dry eye syndrome.
 You may produce low-quality or insufficient tears because of:

-If your contact lenses make your eyes feel dry, scratchy, or irritated, you may need to change your lenses or lens care products.
+If your contact lenses make your eyes feel dry, scratchy, or irritated, you may need to change your lens type, replacement schedule or lens care products.